Armed robberies were often the first crimes nascent right-wing extremist organizations carried out after deciding to take the terrorist “option.”

 Little research has been done on the financing of radical-right terrorist groups, especially when it comes to Germany.
 However, the finding within terrorism research that “money is the lifeblood of any organization, including the ones waging clandestine wars,” as Dipak K. Gupta puts it, also applies to terrorism on the far right.

-Indeed, several financial sources for (West) German right-wing terrorism since the 1970s can be found: In some cases, sympathizers or activists themselves brought in their own private, personal assets, such as an inheritance or savings.
+Indeed, several financial sources for (West) German right-wing terrorism since the 1970s can be found: In some cases, sympathizers or activists themselves brought in their own private, personal assets, such as an inheritance or even the best high yield savings accounts.
 Existing evidence indicates that the vast majority of right-wing terrorist groups financed their activities and underground life through crime, particularly bank robberies and theft — sometimes attaining considerable amounts of money.

 The Hepp/Kexel Group, led by the neo-Nazis Odfried Hepp and Walther Kexel, active in the early 1980s, serves as an example.
 This was a well co-ordinated terrorist group with a pronounced political profile that systematically committed bank robberies to finance its activities.
 The main enemy was “US imperialism,” particularly the US troops deployed in West Germany.